microchip-pic-avr-solutions/avr128da48-cnano-bootloader-melody/readme.md

-# Generic Bootloader for AVR128Dx Family
+# Melody Bootloader Solution for AVR128DA48

 ## Introduction

-This repository contains the MPLAB X bootloader project example for AVR128DA48 device and a simple LED blinking end application project.
+This repository contains the MPLAB X bootloader project solution for AVR128DA48 device and a simple LED blinking end application project.